On this page: Talking about dying | The effect on people close to you | Coping with change and loss | Spirituality at the end of life

 Most people are not used to talking openly about death and dying, and it’s common to avoid this conversation.

-Some people dying with cancer have said that the process can feel isolating and lonely.
+Some people dying with cancer have said that the process can feel isolating and lonely, even with a stream of visitors.
 This is particularly true if family and friends avoid talking about what is happening.
-If you want people to acknowledge that dying from cancer is a difficult experience, let them know.
+If you are comfortable with people acknowledging that you are dying from cancer, let them know.

 You may sometimes feel that the hardest part about dying is the effect it will have on your family and friends.